signalfx/signalfx-agent/docs/quick-install.md

 configured under the `monitors` list in the agent config.
 For application specific monitors, you can define discovery rules in your monitor configuration.
 A separate monitor instance is created for each discovered instance of applications that match a discovery rule.
-See [Auto Discovery](./auto-discovery.md) for more information.
+See [Endpoint Discovery](./auto-discovery.md) for more information.

 Many of the monitors are built around [collectd](https://collectd.org), an open